mariekoorneef/hpo-tensorflow-onMacArm/README.md

 The hyperparameter optimization example is copied from [mlflow/examples/hyperparam](https://github.com/mlflow/mlflow/tree/master/examples/hyperparam)
 - `hyperparam` shows how to do hyperparameter tuning with MLflow and some popular optimization libraries.
 - See the original `examples/hyperparam/README.rst` for details
+> This example tries to optimize the RMSE metric of a Keras deep learning model on a wine quality dataset.

 # Install Conda on ARM
 Install Miniforge for Mac OS X arm64 (Apple Silicon): https://github.com/conda-forge/miniforge Remember not to run this in a Rosetta Terminal, if you created one.